1 – Principles of Employment Contracts

-- Generally, an employment contract is a consensual contract (as opposed to a formal contract).
+▪ Employment is generally a consensual contract (as opposed to a formal or written contract).

 An employment contract is an agreement whereby an employee would render services in exchange for compensation to be paid by the employer.